-Bail for accused dog killers set at $1,000 each
+Men accused in dog killing claim it ‘ran off’ during joyride

-Bail was set Wednesday for two men at $1,000 each for a set of alleged crimes that include killing a Winter Harbor man’s dog.
+Bail was set Wednesday for two men at $1,000 each for a set of alleged crimes that include the killing of a Winter Harbor man’s dog.

 One of the two men, however, will continue to be held without bail because of a prior terrorizing conviction.
 Justin Chipman, 22, had been released after serving part of his sentence on that prior conviction, but the release was revoked because of the new allegations.

-Chipman, of Winter Harbor, and Nathan Burke, 35, of Hancock, are accused of breaking into the home of Phil Torrey, kidnapping his dog Franky and then killing it on the night of Aug.
+Chipman, of Winter Harbor, and Nathan Burke, 35, of Hancock, are accused of breaking into the home of Phil Torrey, kidnapping his dog Franky and then killing him the night of Aug.
 24, when Torrey and his girlfriend had traveled out of state to attend a concert.

 The dog was found dead six days later on a local beach by the wife of Hancock County District Attorney Matthew Foster.
-It was wrapped in plastic and appeared to have been shot through the throat “some time ago,” according to an arrest affidavit filed in court.
+He was wrapped in plastic and appeared to have been shot through the throat “some time ago,” according to an arrest warrant and affidavit filed in court.

 Foster, who will not be involved in prosecuting the case because he and his wife are considered witnesses in the matter, said Wednesday that the case will be prosecuted by one of his assistants.
-He said that when his wife found the carcass of the dog — a cross between a Boston Terrier and a Pug — it was “horrible” and partially decomposed.
+He said that when his wife found the carcass of the dog — a cross between a Boston terrier and a pug — it was “horrible” and partially decomposed.

 “One of its eyes was popped out of its head,” Foster said.